1111 Broadhollow Road, Suite 205 Farmingdale, NY 11735 631-226-6717

 What is a gastroscopy?

 Gastroscopy, or EGD (Esophago-gastro-duodenoscopy; also known as “endoscopy”) is a short and safe in-office test that enables me to visualize your esophagus, stomach, and duodenum (the first part of the small intestine).
-This stom6imageshelps me determine what is causing your gastrointestinal symptoms.
+This helps me determine what is causing your gastrointestinal symptoms.
 A gastroscopy can detect the presence of reflux esophagitis, Barrett’s esophagus (a potentially pre-malignant condition), gastritis, ulcers, celiac sprue, and Helicobacter Pylori infection.

 How to prepare for your gastroscopy